seanbreckenridge/exobrain/media/anime/databases/README.md

 ### MAL?

-Though theres downtime, the site/API was down for months and due to the owners changing, always feels like third party developers aren't a priority, [MyAnimeList](https://myanimelist.net) (MAL) has the most history, experienced users and entries (most entries is a big factor for me).
+Though there's downtime, the site/API was down for months and due to the owners changing, always feels like third party developers aren't a priority, [MyAnimeList](https://myanimelist.net) (MAL) has the most history, experienced users and entries (most entries is a big factor for me).
 Some of the more recent sites (e.g. [AniList](https://anilist.co/)) started off by taking MALs data, often mapping IDs one-to-one.
 Having lots of users also means sources for obscure entries might be listed in the forums for each entry.

 Since 2015, I've spent _a lot_ of time watching anime.
 Less recently, because I've somewhat exhausted all the things I'm interested in.
 I used [`MAL`](https://myanimelist.net) as a database of sorts: